Nelson Street Cycleway will link the Upper Queen Street bridge to Quay Street via a shared path and separated cycle lanes.

 - Phase 2: Cycleway running on both sides of Nelson Street from Victoria Street West to Fanshawe Street and on Market Place to Pakenham Street East.
 The phase also includes a cycling facility along Pitt Street between Beresford Square and Hobson Street.
 Consultation on design closed October 2015.
 Work completed December 2017.

-- Phase 3: Completing the cycleway and the central city cycle loop via Customs Street West/Market Place to Quay Street.
-This phase is currently under review.
+- Phase 3: Completing the cycleway and the central city city centre cycling loop via Customs Street West/Market Place to Quay Street.
+Market Place is being prioritised first, with Customs Street West and Lower Hobson Street connections to be considered post Americas Cup.

 - Links with the Northwestern cycle route, Grafton Gully and the waterfront, creating a walking and cycling spine along the western side of the CBD.